wso2/kubernetes-apim/README.md

 *This repository contains Kubernetes and Helm Resources for container-based deployments of WSO2 API Management.*

+---

+**⚠️ Note:** This repository is no longer maintained for API-M versions 4.3.0 and onwards.
+For Helm charts for the latest versions, please visit [https://github.com/wso2/helm-apim](https://github.com/wso2/helm-apim).

 ## Kubernetes resources for API Management deployment patterns

 ### Simple